Course prerequisites are strictly enforced. A complete list is available in 267 Stuzin.

 Writing and Speaking in Business

-This online course is designed to teach business students the fundamentals of both written and spoken communication, allowing them to express their ideas effectively and efficiently and to prepare them for the demands of the business workspace.
-(C)
+This online course is designed to teach business students the fundamentals of both written and spoken communication, enabling them to express their ideas effectively and efficiently and to prepare them for the demands of the business workspace.
+(C) (WR)

 This class is designed to introduce case analysis and to prepare students for national and international case competitions.